Cuisine of New England: American colonies

 In 1620, the newly arrived Pilgrims faced the prospect of surviving their first winter in Plymouth Colony.
 The climate was harsh and the growing season was shorter than they were accustomed to due to the long and frosty winters.
 The newly arrived colonists brought vital techniques of food preservation like smoking, curing and drying that helped them survive the harsh New England winter.
 They also received help from the Wampanoag, who taught the newly arrived Pilgrims how to grow the staple crops of squash, beans and corn.
 It is not known for certain what crops were grown in early colonial gardens, but later sources mention turnips, onions, carrots, garlic and pumpkins.

 The Pilgrims used corn to make hasty pudding and Wampanoag recipes like popcorn, sagamite and nasaump.
 The Wampanoag Indians also taught the Pilgrims to bake in hot ashes, and ash cakes (also called johnny cakes or breakfast bannocks) became a staple breakfast bread.
 Beans were used to make stews or combined with corn to make succotash.

-Many of New England's earliest Puritan settlers were from eastern England and brought with the traditions of English cuisine with them.
-Roast duck, goose, lamb, and hams were brought to the so-called "New World" as farmyard stock as soon as the colonies began to prosper.
+Many of Massachusetts Bay's earliest Puritan settlers were from eastern England and brought the traditions of English cuisine with them.
+Puritans typically avoided much of the food native to New England (such as oysters, lobsters, salmon, and plants like glasswort and fiddleheads) unless driven to starvation.
+Roast duck, goose, lamb, and hams were brought as farmyard stock as soon as the colonies began to prosper.
+One typical dish of the Puritans was boiled dinner: a meal where the meat and vegetables were boiled simultaneously in the same pot (a unique method inherited from Eastern England).
+Another dish was pease porridge, a meal of "boiled or baked" split peas cooked with herbs and bacon that was eaten both warm or cold.
+Dark beer and fermented apple cider were often drank alongside the settlers' meals.

+An important element of the Puritan settlers inherited cooking style was the use of baking.
+Brick ovens were used to bake a type of crusty brown bread out of cornmeal and rye, which became known as "rye n' injun".
+Another example of the use of the oven is the typical Puritan Thanksgiving meal, which featured baked turkey.
+Desserts enjoyed by Puritans were also baked goods, such as cakes and fruit pies.

 Even today, traditional English cuisine remains a strong part of New England's identity.
-Some of its plates are now enjoyed by the entire United States, including clam chowder, baked beans, apple pies, baked or roast turkey, pease porridge, and steamed puddings.
+Some of its plates are now enjoyed by the entire United States, including baked beans, apple pies, pease porridge, and steamed puddings.

-Thanksgiving

-The first Thanksgiving meal was shared by the Wampanoag and Pilgrims at Plymouth Rock.
-The menu would have been considerably more humble than the modern Thanksgiving dinner which typically includes turkey with stuffing, cranberry sauce, candied yams, mashed potatoes and pumpkin pie.
-Though filled pastries were common in English cuisine, the colonists did not have wheat flour or butter, so pie would have been absent from the original Thanksgiving table.
-White potatoes and sweet potatoes had not yet reached North America, and the first literary mention of cranberry sauce dates some 50 years after the first Thanksgiving meal.

-The original menu included "Indian corn", wild fowl, including wild turkey and waterfowl, and venison.
-These are only foods mentioned by primary sources, however food historians have speculated as to what else may have been served.
-In addition to wild turkey, duck and goose, swan and passenger pigeons were plentiful.

-In those times birds were typically stuffed with onion and herbs and one 17th-century recipe for goose includes a stuffing of chestnuts.
-It is likely that the meal included local seafood like clams, mussels, lobsters and eels.